maracman/SudoLang/README.md

  Tool for developing goal oriented experimental paradigms for cognitive and neurocognitive research into language-learning, attention, memory and semantic processes.

 Exports mouse events as epochs to use for machine learning models.

+epoch .csv files can be found in data/outputs/mouse_coords